 Name Status Indication On The modem router is powered on.
-U (Power) Off The modem router is off.
-Please ensure that the power adapter Oll is connected correctly.
-On ADSL line is synchronized and ready to use. ⊕ (ADSL) Flash The ADSL negotiation is in progress. · (/\DOL) Off ADSL synchronization fails.
+(Power) Off The modem router is off.
+Please ensure that the power adapter is connected correctly.
+On ADSL line is synchronized and ready to use. ⊕ (ADSL) Flash The ADSL negotiation is in progress.
+Off ADSL synchronization fails.
 Please refer to Note 1 for troubleshooting.
-On The network is available with a successful Internet connection.
-Flash There is data being transmitted or received via the Internet. Ø(INTERNET) Off There is no successful Internet connection or the modem router is operating in Bridge mode.
+On The network is available with a successful Internet connection. Ø (Internet) Flash There is data being transmitted or received via the Internet.
+C (internet) Off There is no successful Internet connection or the modem router is operating in Bridge mode.
 Please refer to Note 2 for troubleshooting.
-On Wireless is enabled but no data is being transmitted. ⊘ (WLAN) Flash The modem router is sending or receiving data over the wireless network.
+On Wireless is enabled but no data is being transmitted. ⟨WLAN⟩ Flash The modem router is sending or receiving data over the wireless network.
 Off Wireless function is disabled.
-On A wireless device has been successfully added to the network by WPS function. ⊖ (WPS) Flash WPS handshaking is in process and will continue for about 2 minutes.
+On A wireless device has been successfully added to the network by WPS function. △ (WPS) Flash WPS handshaking is in process and will continue for about 2 minutes.
 Please press the WPS button on other wireless devices that you want to add to the network while the LED is flashing.
 Off The WPS function is disabled or the wireless device fails to be added to the network in 2 minutes after WPS function is enabled.
-Please refer to 4.3.3 WPS Settings for more information.
-On There is a device connected to this LAN port. □ (LAN1-4) Flash The modem router is sending or receiving data over this LAN port.
+Please refer to 4.3.3.1 WPS Settings for more information.
+On There is a device connected to this LAN port. 교 (LAN 1-4) Flash The modem router is sending or receiving data over this LAN port.
 Off There is no device connected to this LAN port.

-- If the ADSL LED is off, please check your Internet connection first.
-Refer to 2.4 Connecting the Router for more information about how to make Internet connection correctly.
+- 1. If the ADSL LED is off, please check your Internet connection first.
+Refer to 2.4 Connecting the Modem Router for more information about how to make Internet connection correctly.
 If you have already made a right connection, please contact your ISP to make sure if your Internet service is available now. - 2.
 If the Internet LED is off, please check your ADSL LED first.
 If your ADSL LED is also off, please refer to Note 1.
 If your ADSL LED is GREEN ON, please check your Internet configuration.
 You may need to check this part of information with your ISP and make sure everything have been input correctly.
 Refer to 4.1.1 Device Info and 4.3.1 Internet for more information.

-2.2 The Back Panel
+The Back Panel 2.2

-- POWER: The Power plug is where you will connect the power adapter. - > ON/OFF: The switch for the power. - ➤ WPS: The switch for the WPS function.
-For details, please refer to 4.3.3.1 Wireless-WPS Settings. - > RESET: There are two ways to reset the Router's factory defaults. - Method one: With the Router powered on, use a pin to press and hold the Reset button for at least 5 seconds.
-And the Router will reboot to its factory default settings. - Method two: Restore the default setting from "Maintenance-SysRestart" of the Router's Web-based Utility. - > WiFi: The switch for the WiFi function. - > 1, 2, 3, 4 (LAN): Through the port, you can connect the Router to your PC or the other Ethernet network devices. - ➤ ADSL: Through the port, you can connect the router with the telephone.
+- POWER: The Power plug is where you will connect the power adapter. - ON/OFF: The switch for the power. - WPS: This button is for WPS settings.
+For details, please refer to 4.3.3.1 WPS Settings. - RESET: There are two ways to reset the Router's factory defaults.

+Method one: With the Router powered on, use a pin to press and hold the Reset button for at least 5 seconds.
+And the Router will reboot to its factory default settings.

+Method two: Restore the default setting from "Maintenance-SysRestart" of the Router's Web-based Utility.

+- WiFi: Press this button to enable or disable Wireless LAN interface. - ➤ 1, 2, 3, 4 (LAN): Through the port, you can connect the Router to your PC or the other Ethernet network devices. - ➤ ADSL: Through the port, you can connect the router with the telephone.
 Or you can connect them by an external separate splitter.
-For details, please refer to 2.4 Connecting the Router. - Antennas: Used for wireless operation and data transmit.
+For details, please refer to 2.4 Connecting the Modem Router. - > Antenna: Used for wireless operation and data transmit.